input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 Both strategies undermine fairness in leader election, with **Preemptive Forking** favoring proactive randomness manipulation and **Reactive Forking** enabling selective, informed chain reorganizations.

 ## 3. The Cost of Grinding: Adversarial Effort and Feasibility

 ### 3.1 Definitions

 #### 3.1.1 A-Heavy and Heaviness

+---- You are talking here about slots, not blocks, so should we precise that with high probabliity dominating slots is dominating blocks?

+---- Technically we would domainate if `X_A(w) > X_H(w)` hence only if $\alpha > 0.5$.

 An **A-heavy suffix** refers to a blockchain segment where **adversarial slots dominate** over a specific interval.

 - Let $`X_A(w)`$ be the **number of adversarial slots** in the last $`w`$ slots.